-- Find out what anglers think of the IFCA- do they know what we do?
-Can we do more/do we need to do anything differently?
-What do they want to see the IFCA doing? - Metadata: find out what information clubs hold- e.g. historic catch data and what is recorded as a matter of course. - Club rules- often have large minimum sizes than legal MCRSs - Find out where fishing takes place, what species are targeted and when. - What are the catch and release practices
+- Find out what anglers think of the IFCA- do they know what the NWIFCA is responsible for?
+Can we do more or do we need to do anything differently?
+What do they want to see the IFCA doing? - Metadata: find out what information clubs hold- e.g. historic catch data and what is recorded as a matter of course. - Identify angling club rules as they often have larger minimum fish sizes than legal MCRSs. - Find out where fishing takes place, what species are targeted, and when. - What are the catch and release practices?